Hire DevOps/Infrastructure Engineers

 - Excellent critical thinking and problem-solving abilities

-- Outstanding communication and organizing abilities
+- Outstanding communication and organising abilities